agilvarry/Leaflet.trace/README.md

 ```

 ## Usage
-Leaflet.Trace mainly extends L.Control.Draw to add a new set of 3 tools that work together to allow users to trace along a selected line.
+Leaflet.Trace mainly extends L.Control.Draw to add a new set of 3 tools that work together to allow users to trace along a selected line and snap a marker to a selected line.

 It is initalized similarly to L.Control.Draw, with the addition of a trace option.